 Fishing in Canadian Waters

 Much of the same applies when fishing in Canadian territory.
-All anglers between the ages of 18–65 are required to carry a valid Ontario fishing license.
+Anglers between the ages of 18–65 are generally required to carry a valid Ontario fishing license, though veterans and active members of the Canadian Armed Forces are exempt.
 Before you can buy a fishing license, you’ll need to purchase an Outdoors Card.
 However, you can get a single-day fishing license without an Outdoors Card.

 Lastly, if you plan on dipping your rod into waters on both sides of the border, you’ll need to buy both an Ontario and New York fishing license.
 Don’t forget your passport, either.